equinor/radix-platform/public-site/site/guides.md

 Note how the first section uses a large image (`node`) which has the dependencies needed to build the component.
 In the second stage, the built files are copied into a small image (`nginx`) to serve them without all the build dependencies.

-There are other examples of how to create an efficient `Dockerfile` in [the documentation]({% link documentation.md %}#dockerfile-examples-and-best-practice).

 ## Registering the application

 We are now ready to register our application using the [Radix Web Console](https://console.dev.radix.equinor.com).
 Follow the instructions there to integrate the GitHub repository with Radix.